Cli4d/Git-Ready-Software-Dev-Tooling-with-Git-GitHub-and-Open-Source/Games/Vision-Board.md

-# Game Of Learners Vision Board Challenge
+#Vision Board Challenge
 ## Objective

-Create a vision board using memes/images that represents your team's goals for Game of Learners Season 4.
+Create a vision board using memes/images that represents your team's goals for a fictional project that you are working on.

 ## Instructions